How are lice and dandruff different?

 Top Lice vs Dandruff: How Will You Tell the Difference Related Articles

-Dandruff SlideshowDandruff (Seborrhea) is a common scalp condition resulting in white flaky skin shedding from the scalp.
-Learn more about the causes of dandruff as well as treatments like dandruff shampoos and more.
+Dandruff SlideshowDandruff is a common scalp condition.
+Learn about the causes of dandruff as well as treatments and remedies like dandruff shampoos.
+Find out how to get rid of dandruff.

 Dandruff vs. Dry ScalpDandruff is a condition characterized by small white flakes that shed from the scalp.
 Dry scalp is simply dry skin on one's head.
 Dry scalp is uncommon, and dandruff is very common.
 Dandruff treatment and prevention incorporates the regular use of an anti-dandruff shampoo.